ravinitheshreddy/SubtlePropaganda/data_changes.md

 2. We added dates those movies and TV shows that are not yet there by looking at the offical document released by the US [Department of Defence](https://drive.google.com/file/d/1NeDVYu_gvEhtdQVtSFPRIapHDxJx6842/view).

-3. For the movies and TV shows that were never produced, we write **NA** in the IMDB title field.
+3. For the movies and TV shows that were never produced, we write **Never Made** in the IMDB title field.

+4. For those movies and TV shows that we were not able to identify on the internet even with the help of the offical document released by the US [Department of Defence](https://drive.google.com/file/d/1NeDVYu_gvEhtdQVtSFPRIapHDxJx6842/view), the IMDB IDs are left empty.

-4. We merged/deleted the rows of the following movies and TV shows as they represent the same movie/TV show.
+5. We merged/deleted the rows of the following movies and TV shows as they represent the same movie/TV show.

    1. BATTLEGROUND
    2. 84 CHARLIE MOPIC